Derekholio/sr-bot/README.md

+# SR-Bot
+Integrates Overwatch into Discord.
+Keeps track of SR and more!

 ### To Run
 ```
-npm run start - for bot
+npm start - Launches the bot process and kicks off a update request.
+Will continue to update once every hour.
-npm run start:generate - for cron job to update players
+npm run start:generate - Runs a one time update request.
+npm run fix - Lints the project
 ```